 What is ‘WhatsApp’?

 WhatsApp is a messaging app that lets you send text, pictures and video to your friends anywhere, free.
 It works on all the major mobile operating systems; unlike the text messaging services offered by mobile network operators.
 By default, WhatsApp will automatically download images over your cellular connection to provide you with quick access to your latest photos, which will show up in your gallery.

-BE AWARE: if there are ANY indecent images on your mobile phone you could be prosecuted for sexting, which is when someone sends or receives a sexually explicit text, image or video on their mobile phone, usually in a text message: Read more about cyber bullying and the law
+BE AWARE: if there are ANY indecent images on your mobile phone you could be prosecuted for sexting, which is when someone sends or receives a sexually explicit text, image or video on their mobile phone, usually in a text message.

 For help and advice: http://www.childline.org.uk/explore/onlinesafety/pages/sexting.aspx

 Instagram is a free photo and video sharing app available on Apple iOS, Android and Windows Phone.
 People can upload photos or videos to the service and share them with their followers or with a select group of friends.
 They can also view, comment and like posts shared by their friends on Instagram.

 It states on their web-site: Instagram requires everyone to be at least 13 years old before they can create an account.
 If you’d like to report an account belonging to someone under 13, please fill out this form.
 In order to delete a child’s account, we’ll need to verify that the child is underage and that they’re not following our Terms.
 We’re generally forbidden by privacy laws from giving unauthorized access to someone who isn’t an account holder.
 For further details…